RayKlefstad/ICS45c/README.md

     └── stack.hpp
 ```

-You should copy everything from the `CMakeLists.txt` and `CMakePresets.json` files into your own,
-as well as the files `gtestmain.cpp` and the individual `gtests`.
-This will allow you to build and run the
-tests for this assignment.
-If you do not follow this structure, you will not be able to use the
-`CMakeLists.txt` file as provided!

 ## Build Instructions

-If you are not already in a terminal (or ssh with OpenLab) from the above instructions, you will need
+If you are not already in a terminal (i.e., SSH with OpenLab), you will need
 to open a terminal and move into your project folder as show below:

 ```bash